dmis-lab/biobert/README.md

 ## Installation
 Sections below describe the installation and the fine-tuning process of BioBERT based on Tensorflow 1 (python version <= 3.7).
+For PyTorch version of BioBERT, you can check out [this repository](https://github.com/dmis-lab/biobert-pytorch).
 If you are not familiar with coding and just want to recognize biomedical entities in your text using BioBERT, please use [this tool](https://bern.korea.ac.kr) which uses BioBERT for multi-type NER and normalization.

 To fine-tune BioBERT, you need to download the [pre-trained weights of BioBERT](https://github.com/naver/biobert-pretrained).